 “Building the capacity of our postdoctoral opportunities is a very important goal, as is attracting women to complete their PhD in materials chemistry.
 I’m hoping to be a mentor and an example for other women thinking about moving into the field of materials chemistry.
 I have had some wonderful mentors and supervisors, but there were very few women to guide me in my career, so I am cognisant that building my profile, developing leadership skills and modelling to young women that being a mother and a scientific academic are achievable in parallel.

-“A really wonderful aspect of the SOAR Fellowship is the addition of a professional coach.
+“A really wonderful aspect of the SOAR Prize is the addition of a professional coach.
 I’m learning how I can improve my effectiveness as a scientist and as a leader, and also how I can balance my professional and personal roles.”

 “I am about to commence a Future Fellowship from the Australian Research Council and I feel incredibly reassured that the work we are doing is more widely recognised as an area of national importance.”